MatJy/currency-converter/README.md

 ## Overview

 The **Currency Converter** is an app that allows users to convert an amount from one currency to another.
 It features a clean interface and maintains a history of all conversions.
+Built with Angular

 ---